fuselockhq/fuselockjs/README.md

 ## What is fuselock?

 fuselock is a Node.js library that lets you intercept and restrict operating system operations at runtime.
+It secures your application against vulnerabilities even before they are discovered.
+We help to protect you from all the latest CVEs.
-Think of it as a Docker-like security layer but at the JavaScript level.
+Think of it as a Docker-like security layer, but at the JavaScript level.
 It provides a configuration-driven mechanism to define:

 - 🌐 Which network operations are allowed
 - ⚡ Which process invocations can be executed

 ## Installation